genie360s/Fulusi/README.md

 ## The Roadmap 🛣️
 - [x] Collecting Live Data
 - [x] Building the UI and UX of the platform
-- [x] Implementin User Authentication
+- [x] Implementing User Authentication
 - [x] visualizing data collected in table format
+- [x] Design database to store all scrapped data
 - [ ] Visualize growth across time , by collecting and storing data in a database.
 - [ ] Able to compare forex prices in banks and suggest the cheapest bank to do exchange.
 - [ ] Predict how the investment instruments will perform though machine learning models.